Toyota Sequoia Insurance Rates

 Rates are averaged for all Toyota Sequoia models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Saving money on car insurance requires being a good driver, having a good credit history, eliminating unnecessary coverage, and insuring your home and auto with the same company.
-Spend time shopping around every other policy renewal by getting rate quotes from direct companies like GEICO and Progressive, and also from local insurance agents.
+Getting lower rates on Toyota Sequoia insurance takes being a good driver, having a good credit history, eliminating unnecessary coverage, and insuring your home and auto with the same company.
+Invest the time to compare rates every time your policy renews by quoting rates from direct carriers like Progressive and GEICO, and also from your local insurance agents.

-The following list is a condensed summary of the ideas that were touched on above.
+The following list is a brief summary of the information presented in the illustrations above.

-- Drivers age 16 to 20 pay higher rates, with premiums as much as $447 per month including comprehensive and collision insurance
+- Drivers age 16 to 20 pay higher prices, with premiums as much as $447 a month including comprehensive and collision insurance

 Rate Tables and Charts